This article is sponsored by Silk. The opinions and the stuffed tomatoes are all mine.

 Silk’s plant-based milks are so versatile in the kitchen and can be used to create fabulous meat-free and dairy-free versions of your go-to tailgating recipes.
 I’m sure you’re planning to either watch a game this season (whether it’s on TV or watching your kiddos on the field)… and if you don’t have a game to attend, you can tote along this recipe for your fall book clubs or potlucks!

-Now you can go make your own tailgating recipe by visiting www.silk.com/sidelinemeat for recipes and a chance to win a giveaway!
+Now you can go make your own tailgating by visiting Silk for recipe ideas!

 - Pinch crushed red pepper flakes